-Chauvin’s lawyer seeks new trial, impeachment of verdict
+Chauvin’s lawyer seeks new trial, hearing to impeach verdict

 That juror, Brandon Mitchell, has defended his actions, saying the event was to commemorate the 1963 March on Washington and was not a protest over Floyd’s death.
 Floyd’s brother and sister, Philonise and Bridgett Floyd, and relatives of others who had been shot by police addressed the crowd at the march last summer.

-Nelson did not immediately return a message seeking details on his allegation of juror misconduct.
+Nelson did not immediately return a message seeking details about his allegation of juror misconduct.

+Brandt said Nelson will likely file more detailed written arguments on these issues.
+The purpose of holding a hearing to impeach the verdict would be to develop a factual record and present evidence that could determine whether the verdict was compromised.
+If a hearing is granted, it’s likely Mitchell would be called in to answer questions, Brandt said.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd